Early bird registrations for Pride 2018 Streetfair are now open!

 Spaces are limited and demand is high, so get in now to be one of the many Marketplace, Community Fair, and Food vendors lining the streets of the festival site.

-Register by March 31 to qualify for Early Bird discounts!
+Register by February 28 to qualify for Early Bird discounts!
+Regular pricing takes effect on March 1.

 Pride 2018 Streetfair Dates and Times: